whytekieran/Game-HTML5-Canvas-Javascript-/README.md

 **Module:** Graphic Programming </br>

 **----------------------------------------------------------------------------------------------------------------------------**
 **IMPORTANT:** This game has been primarily tested on Google Chrome and therefore i would recommend it as your browser of choice to run the game.
 This game also contains Javascript classes, a fairly new concept to javascript and yet to be fully standardized.
 Therefore some older browsers may not run it yet.
-Again i recommend a recent version of Google Chrome.</br>
+Again i recommend a recent version of Google Chrome.
+Finally this game uses some custom styled popup boxes.
+To do this i included some plugin code that is availible from JQuery.
+This code is contained in the file JQuery-Alert-Dialogs.</br>
 **----------------------------------------------------------------------------------------------------------------------------**

 ## A Brief Introduction